magland/ephys_nlm/README.md

 The software is in the alpha stage of development.
 Testers and contributers are welcome to assist.

+## About

+Electrophysiology recordings contain spike waveforms superimposed on a noisy background signal.
+Because a single neuron may fire hundreds or even thousands of times within the duration of the recording producing a very similar voltage trace at each firing, it should be possible to use this redundancy to denoise the recording in a preprocessing step.
+Our approach is to use non-local means to suppress the noisy signal while retaining the part of the signal that repeats.

+Non-local means is a denoising algorithm that has primarily been used for 2d images, but it can also be adapted for use with 1d signals.

+TODO: finish writing this section

 ## Prerequisites

 * Python (tested on 3.6 and 3.7)